 This one’s about a sweet moment with twelve year olds on a first date, and a thoughtful adult.

 An Ode to My Locker, by ElKay, a teen author on the Teen Ink site

 This is a teen’s tribute to school lockers, which he describes as the only thing in school that doesn’t judge him.

 Do you have favorite poems to use with back to school activities in your classroom?
 If you do, I would love to read those as well.
 Leave a note in the comments below, and I’ll check them out.

 Before I leave the subject of poetry, here is a FREEBIE.
-It’s a short, colorful short PowerPoint presentation that introduces the topic of imagery using explanations and examples of imagery that appeal to the five senses including descriptive language and figurative language.
+It’s a short, colorful PowerPoint presentation that introduces the topic of imagery using explanations and examples of imagery that appeal to the five senses including descriptive language and figurative language – great for introducing poetry (or for any literature unit).
 Click on the image to download it now.

 Related Products from Classroom in the Middle: